ascean/argent-bank-front/README.md

 ## General informations

-This project presents a bank web application.
+This project presents a bank web application :
-The first step of this project concerns users authentication.
-Swagger documentation presents API endpoints that will be used in the second step : transactions.
+- The first step of this project concerns users authentication.
+- Swagger documentation presents API endpoints that will be used in the second step : transactions.

-## Prerequisites(for the frontend part)
+## Prerequisites (in frontend part)

 - nodeJS (version 16.14.2)